pirilya/specialisterne-download-task/readme.md

 ```
 you can close the window.

+## If you just want to update the results sheet

+Maybe you don't want to attempt all the downloads!
+Maybe you just want to update the results spreadsheet to match what's in the download folder, without actually changing what's in the downloads folder!

+If that's the case, instead of clicking `run-windows.bat` or `run-sh.sh`, you can instead click `update-sheet-windows.bat` or `update-sheet-sh.sh`.

 # The config file

 In the same folder as `download_files.py`, you have a file named `config.json`.
 This file contains all your options and configuration.
 To change things about how the script runs, you change the config file.
 (If you don't know how to open a .json file, Notepad works fine.)